tsinis/colors_ai/README.md

 ### Tests

-Application is **partially covered with Unit, Widget, and Integration tests**.
-More to come in the future.
+Application is **covered by hundreds of tests**, you can find here: Unit (mainly), Widget, Golden and Integration tests.

 ## Accessibility